kerry-he/qics-benchmarks/data/ncp/README.md

 instances of these problems to compute the measured Renyi relative entropy of states for two randomly generated density matrices.

-[2] Z. Huang and M. M. Wilde, “Semi-definite optimization of the measured relative entropies of quantum states and channels,” arXiv preprint arXiv:2406.19060, 2024.
+[2] M. Berta, O. Fawzi, and M. Tomamichel, “On variational expressions for quantum relative entropies,” Letters in Mathematical Physics, vol. 107, pp. 2239–2265, 2017.

 ## Expectation values of equilibrium states